ravital/ravital.github.io/_posts/2020-06-20-fully-homomorphic-encryption-for-engineers.md

 You may have heard of the [ElGamal encryption scheme](https://en.wikipedia.org/wiki/ElGamal_encryption) before (which is based on the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)).
 These schemes are usually taught in an introductory cryptography course and rely on a commonly used type of cryptography called [elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).

 ### So what's the "homomorphic" part mean? <a name="section2"></a>
-We will turn our focus to public key encryption schemes as they are the most useful.
+We will turn our focus to public key homomorphic encryption schemes as they are the most useful.
 The homomorphic part implies that there is a special relationship between performing computations in the plaintext space (i.e. all valid plaintexts) vs. ciphertext space (i.e. all valid ciphertexts).

 Specifically, in a "homomorphic encryption scheme," the following relationships hold:
 * `Encrypt(a) + Encrypt(b) = Encrypt(a + b)`